1988 United States presidential election in Virginia

 The 1988 United States presidential election in Virginia took place on November 8, 1988.
 All 50 states and the District of Columbia, were part of the 1988 United States presidential election.
 Virginia voters chose 12 electors to the Electoral College, which selected the president and vice president.

 Virginia was won by incumbent United States Vice President George H. W. Bush of Texas, who was running against Massachusetts Governor Michael Dukakis.
 Bush ran with Indiana Senator Dan Quayle as Vice President, and Dukakis ran with Texas Senator Lloyd Bentsen.

 Most counties in Virginia turned out for Bush, including the highly populated regions of Virginia Beach and Fairfax County.
 Bush ran strongly in most parts of the state, but in particular, he cracked sixty percent in populous Fairfax County, outside Washington, D.C., and got over 2/3 and 3/4 of the vote in the Richmond suburbs of Henrico and Chesterfield, respectively, which contributed to the swelling of his statewide margin.
 Dukakis did well in Arlington County, the independent cities of Richmond and Norfolk, in Virginia's Black Belt counties, and in some then-traditionally Democratic counties in heavily-unionized southwest Virginia.
+At the time, Virginia was considered to be a Republican stronghold.

 As of the 2024 presidential election, this is the last election in which Northampton County and the independent cities of Martinsville, Fredericksburg, and Hampton voted for a Republican presidential candidate.
 This was also the last time that a Republican won the majority of the vote in Fairfax County.